 Aberdeen City Council adheres to the principles set out in the Children and Young People (Scotland) Act 2014 in supporting kinship carers.

 The Kinship Team are an integral part of supporting kinship carers.
 The team sits within Alternative Family Care Service and work closely with staff across Integrated Children Services, Corporate Parents and third sector partners.

-Have a look at our February 2021 newsletter.
+Have a look at our Autumn 2021 newsletter.